victordieggo/lightbox.js/README.md

 # Lightbox.js #

-Lightbox.js is a simple and easily customizable lightbox plugin built with javascript and CSS.
-Minified and gzipped, it weights about 3kB.
+Lightbox.js is a simple, lightweight (about 2kB minified and gzipped) and easily customizable lightbox plugin built with Javascript and CSS which suports images, videos (Vimeo/Youtube) and inline content.

 ### Get Started ###